List of passenger ships built in the United States

-The largest passenger liner built in the United States to date is the SS United States, completed in 1952.
-The last large passenger liner to be completed in the United States was Moore-McCormack Lines' SS Argentina in 1958.
+The largest passenger liner ever built in the United States was the SS United States, completed in 1952.
+The last large passenger liner to be completed was Moore-McCormack Lines' SS Argentina in 1958.

-The only US-built deep water passenger ships still in existence today are the SS United States (laid up), former converted cargo liner SS Medina (hotel ship), cargo/passenger liner NS Savannah (museum ship), and the partially US-built Pride of America (still in service).
+The only U.S.-built deepwater passenger ships still in existence are the United States (laid up), former converted cargo liner SS Medina (hotel ship), cargo/passenger liner NS Savannah (museum ship), and the partly US-built Pride of America (still in service).

 Today, only small coastal and river passenger ships are still built in the U.S. and fly the American flag.

 Shipyards

-The primary yards that were building passenger ships in the 20th century include:
+The primary yards that built passenger ships in the 20th century include: